-Course ID: Course Title: Fall 2018 LTA 500-1 Introduction to the Principles and Applications of Prerequisite: NA Learning Theory Credits: 6 Class Information Instructor Information Important Dates Days: Monday & Thursday Instructor: Phillip Field First day of classes: Wed, Sept 5 Time: 8:15-11:00 Email: pfield@ambrose.edu Last day to add/drop, or change to audit: Fri, Oct 5 Room: RE112 Phone: 587 893 8654 Last day to request revised exam: N/A Lab/ Tutorial: NA Office: Last day to withdraw from course: Tues, Nov 13, 2018 NA Office Hours: On request Last day to apply for coursework extension: December 11, 2018 Final Exam: NA Last day of classes: Fri, Dec 15 Important dates:
+Course ID: Course Title: Fall 2 018

+LTA 500 Introduction to the Principles and Applications of Prerequisite: NA

+Learning Theory Credits: 6

+Class Information Instructor Information Important Dates Days: Tues & Thur Instructor: Kathy Crawford, BEd, MEd First day of classes: Wed, Sept 5 Time: 12-3 pm Email: kcrawford@ambrose.edu Last day to add/drop, or change to audit: Fri, Oct 5 Room: RE 132 Phone: 403-410-2000 ext 6908 Last day to request revised exam: N/A Office: RE 148 Last day to withdraw from course: Tues, Nov 13 Lab/ Tutorial: NA Office Hours: M 10:00-12:00 by appointment W 12-1 by appointment Last day to apply for coursework extension: December 11, 2018 Final Exam: NA Last day of classes: Fri, Dec 15

+Important dates:

+September 25-26, 2018: Spiritual Emphasis Days no classes

+October 8, 2018: Thanksgiving, no classes

+November 1, 2018 : Arts Program Day, attendance is required

+November 5-9, 2018 : Reading Week, no classes

+Tuesdays/Thursdays 11:15-12:00 Chapel

+K Crawford communication:

+Ambrose-related resources:

+Course Description

-October 2 & 3, 2018: Spiritual Emphasis Days no classes October 8, 2018: Thanksgiving, no classes November 1, 2018 : Arts Program Day, attendance is required November 5-9, 2018: Reading Week, no classes Tuesdays/Thursdays 11:15-12:00 Chapel Course Description An introduction to foundational theories of learning, drawn from cognitive and behavioural sciences, and their application to educational practices.
+An introduction to foundational theories of learning, drawn from cognitive and behavioural sciences, and their application to educational practices.
 In the first of three courses in the Learning Theory and Application stream, preservice teachers will learn how to design engaging learning experiences, creating conditions so that diverse learners can maximize their learning.
 The course participants will examine the relationships between learning and children's growth and development, human behavior and assessment practices in elementary schools.

-Expected Learning Outcomes Students in an introductory level course are expected to begin to understand and demonstrate the following Teaching Quality Standards (Alberta Education https://goo.gl/BUwh4i) 1.
-Demonstrates the ability to engage in career long learning Provide evidence the pre-service teacher engages in collaboration to build expertise and capacity to support student success in inclusive, caring, respectful and safe environments potentially through the critical evaluation of educational research, engaging technology and enhancing understanding student diversity.
-2. Demonstrates a Professional Body of Knowledge Builds positive and productive relationships with students, parents/guardians, peers and others in the school and local community to support student learning.
-3. Fostering Effective Relationships A teacher establishes, promotes and sustains inclusive learning environments where diversity is embraced and every student is welcomed, cared for, respected and safe.
-4. Establishing Inclusive Learning Environments Establishes, promotes and sustains inclusive learning environments where diversity is embraced and every student is welcomed, cared for, respected and safe.
-5. Applying Foundational Knowledge about First Nations, Métis and Inuit Develops and applies foundational knowledge about First Nations, Métis and Inuit for the benefit of all students.
-6. Adhering to Legal Frameworks and Policies Demonstrates an understanding of and adherence to the legal frameworks and policies that provide the foundations for the Alberta education system.
+Expected Learning Outcomes

+Students in an introductory level course are expected to begin to understand and demonstrate the following Teaching Quality Standards (Alberta Education https://goo.gl/BUwh4i)

+- 1. Demonstrates the ability to engage in career long learning - Provide evidence the pre-service teacher engages in collaboration to build expertise and capacity to support student success in inclusive, caring, respectful and safe environments potentially through the critical evaluation of educational research, engaging technology and enhancing understanding student diversity. - 2.
+Demonstrates an ability to reference and consider a Professional Body of Knowledge

+A teacher applies a current and comprehensive repertoire of effective planning, instruction and assessment practices to meet the learning needs of every student - 3.
+Fostering Effective Relationships - A teacher establishes, promotes and sustains inclusive learning environments where diversity is embraced and every student is welcomed, cared for, respected and safe. - 4.
+Begins to consider a variety of theories that help teachers Establishing Inclusive Learning Environments Establishes, promotes and sustains inclusive learning environments where diversity is embraced and every student is welcomed, cared for, respected and safe. - 5.
+Will begin to demonstrate thoughtful and relevant ways of Applying Foundational Knowledge about First Nations, Métis and Inuit - Develops and applies foundational knowledge about First Nations, Métis and Inuit for the benefit of all students. - 6.
+Adhering to Legal Frameworks and Policies

+Demonstrates an understanding of and adherence to the legal frameworks and policies that provide the foundations for the Alberta education system.

 Professional Expectations:

 Take ownership of your learning and professional journey.

-Complete all the readings according to the schedule - expect 2-3 hours per week Treat your peers as professional colleagues.
+Complete all the readings according to the schedule - expect 2-3 hours per week

+Treat your peers as professional colleagues.